ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 - ``signatures``
 - ``threats``

-Some group types require additional fields when being created.
-Refer to the table below for the fields required to create each group type:
+Some Group types require additional fields when being created.
+Refer to the table below for the fields required to create each Group type:

 Group Fields
 ^^^^^^^^^^^^